 The CAT pattern has remained the same in the last 5 years, with some minor modifications made each year.
 Each section of CAT will be of 60-minute time duration.
 The total time frame for the examination is 180 minutes I.e 3 hours.

 The CAT Exam consists of 100 Questions spread across three sections:

-Based on the last year's Exam Pattern, here is what we expect from the CAT 2021 Exam Pattern.
+Based on the last year's Exam Pattern, here is what we expect from this year's CAT Exam Pattern.

 |Section||Number of questions||Maximum marks||Duration||Marking Scheme||Difficulty Level|